-2. Choose the right court
+2. What is the right court for a statutory demand?

 The statutory demand should contain the information about where and how an application can be made to set aside the statutory demand.
 For example, if the statutory demand is from HMRC and the demand states that the petition will be presented in the High Court, then an application to set aside the statutory demand should be made at the High Court.

-3. Complete the Insolvency Act Application form
+3. How do I complete the Insolvency Act Application form?